MahmoudAmeen/MahmoudAmeen.github.io/README.md

 # MahmoudAmeen.github.io
 this is a list of the websites I have built.

-1- the first website here is about mobile app called Gamma App.
+1- the first website here is about mobile app called Gamma App.<br>
-I built it using HTML,CSS,Bootstrap. you can check it here: https://mahmoudameen.github.io/project_1/index.html
+I built it using HTML,CSS,Bootstrap.<br>
+you can check it here:
+https://mahmoudameen.github.io/project_1/index.html